Our Story

 Burge’s Meadows is a charity with a bold aim: to plant 1,000 acres of wildflower meadows between 2025 and 2035.
 We will be planting the first seeds this sowing season.

-Mark, whose nickname is 'Burge', has a long standing love of wildflower meadows and a passion for restoring the natural world.
-His favourite flower is the Snakeshead Fritillary, which is the inspiration for the charity's logo.
+Mark, whose nickname was 'Burge', had a long standing love of wildflower meadows and a passion for restoring the natural world.
+His favourite flower was the Snakeshead Fritillary, which is the inspiration for the charity's logo.

 FAQs